cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ADS-SSU CSO-EN.md

 * Participation in specification phases
 * Analysis of specifications and design of mission software components
 * Component development
-* Validation of mission software
+* Mission software validation
 * Participation in SSU system validation
-* Mission software MCO
+* MCO of the Mission software

 The processes for carrying out the project are:
 * V Cycle